LittleDTLe/VapeProductQuiz/ReadMe.md

 ---

+## Currently Working On

+- [x] **Search / Type in Selects:** Add search functionality to the dropdowns to easily find the term you are looking for.

+---

 ## 💡 Future Development & Features

 This section outlines planned features that would require further development (potentially a premium version).

 ### To Implement Features (Planned for Next Releases)

-- [ ] **Search / Type in Selects:** Add search functionality to the dropdowns to easily find the term you are looking for.
 - [ ] **Live Preview Button:** Adds a direct button to immediately view this quiz instance on the frontend of your site, allowing for quick testing and verification of settings and attributes.

 ### Feature Ideas (Refactoring Required)